 Never, never, never coil a cable by wrapping it around your hand and elbow!
 Even if it's a regular Home Depot extension cord (called an "edison" or "a/c cable").
 This is bad for the cable, it destoys the very fine copper lines inside.

 Hanging Lighting Instruments.
 First, hang the instrument so that the long bolt of the C-Clamp is pointing towards you and away from the truss or pipe it's hanging on.
 Tighten the bolt with a wrench.
 Hook the safety cable around the truss or pipe (whatever the light is hanging from) in such a manner that it is also connected to the instrument, but keep it loose enough that someone can reposition or tilt the instrument without messing with the safety cable.
 Unless otherwise specified, hang the instrument straight down and tilt the instrument approximately 45° at the yoke.
-If the instrument is not a "conventional", like an intelligent or moving light, or a light that cannot be adjusted once it's hung, a loose safety cable and the tilt are unnecessary.
+If the instrument is not a "conventional", like an intelligent or moving light, or a light that cannot be adjusted once it's hung, keeping the safety cable loose and tilting the instrument are unnecessary.
 Unwrap or untie the power cable and leave it loose (unless you were told to plug it in and you know which circuit it goes to).
 If it is a Leko or Source Four, pull the shutter handles out as far as they will go without actually removing them from the instrument.

 When the lighting instruments come off the truck already hung on a bar, pipe, or truss, sometimes they are already positioned where they need to be.
 If you didn't hang the instrument on the bar, pipe or truss yourself, ask before messing with the tilt or shutters.